Generic Name: buprenorphine

 Naloxone may not be effective in reversing any respiratory depression produced by buprenorphine.
 High doses of naloxone, 10-35 mg/70 kg, may be of limited value in the management of buprenorphine overdose.
 The onset of naloxone effect may be delayed by 30 minutes or more.
 Doxapram hydrochloride (a respiratory stimulant) has also been used.

 Remove BUTRANS immediately.
 Because the duration of reversal would be expected to be less than the duration of action of buprenorphine from BUTRANS, carefully monitor the patient until spontaneous respiration is reliably re-established.
 Even in the face of improvement, continued medical monitoring is required because of the possibility of extended effects as buprenorphine continues to be absorbed from the skin.
 After removal of BUTRANS, the mean buprenorphine concentrations decrease approximately 50% in 12 hours (range 10-24 hours) with an apparent terminal half-life of approximately 26 hours.
 Due to this long apparent terminal half-life, patients may require monitoring and treatment for at least 24 hours.

-In an individual physically dependent on opioids, administration of an opioid receptor antagonist may precipitate an acute withdrawal.
-The severity of the withdrawal produced will depend on the degree of physical dependence and the dose of the antagonist administered.
-If a decision is made to treat serious respiratory depression in the physically dependent patient with an opioid antagonist, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.
+In an individual physically dependent on opioids, administration of an opioid receptor antagonist may precipitate an acute withdrawal syndrome.
+The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
+If a decision is made to treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be begun with care and by titration with smaller than usual doses of the antagonist.